edersoares/frontier/README.md

 php artisan vendor:publish --tag=frontier
 ```

-The `config/frontier.php` file will be created in Laravel app.
-This file contains some settings that can be replicated
+The `config/frontier.php` file will be created in your Laravel app.
+This file contains some settings that can be
-to add more frontends to your app.
+replicated to add more frontends to your app.

 ## License